Symptoms of chronic inflammation of the appendix. What is chronic appendicitis and how to treat it? Can appendicitis be chronic?

 • Endometritis.

 There are many diseases with similar symptoms.
-Before cutting the abdomen, it is necessary to make sure that the disease is associated with appendicitis, and not with the pathology of other organs.
+Before cutting the abdomen, you must make sure that the disease is associated with appendicitis and not with the pathology of other organs.

 Video